Political Science Minor

 The minor in Political Science may serve a variety of purposes and objectives.
 For students in majors where your intended career is increasingly involved with governmental regulation or policy (e.g., Business, Engineering, Education, Agriculture, Public Health), a minor in Political Science will help students gain helpful knowledge about how various organizations interact with, or are impacted by, political institutions and public policy.
 For students majoring in a related social science discipline, a Political Science minor may provide needed breadth to better understand your own field.
 Finally, we expect that some students may engage in a Political Science minor to help them make sense of an increasingly complicated political world that confronts them in their roles as citizens.

-To complete the minor in Political Science, you must:
+To complete the minor in Political Science, you must complete five courses.

 - Complete one 100-level Political Science course.

-++At least three of the five courses must be completed within the UMass Amherst Department of Political Science (only 2 courses can be transfer courses).
+All coursework must carry at least 3 credits and be taken for a letter grade.
+The overall GPA for the minor must be at least 2.0.
+At least three of the five courses must be taken within the UMass Amherst Department of Political Science (only 2 courses can be transfer courses).